A Protoplanetary Dust Cloud?

 NOTE 26 Jan 2017

-I am grateful to Anthony Durity for drawing my attention to the work of Kirschner who clearly recognized this problem, which is confronted in M.W.
+I am grateful to John Doyle and Anthony Durity for drawing my attention to the work of Kirschner who clearly recognized this problem, which is confronted in M.W.
 Kirschner and J.C.
 Gerhart (2005).
 See also this interview with Kirschner

 "So I think that to explain these developments in terms of the properties of cell and developmental systems will unify biology into a set of common principles that can be applied to different systems rather than a number of special cases that have to be learned somehow by rote."